 Batad can be visited throughout the whole year.
 I have a friend who frequently visit Batad and I think they have made a visit on all the months of the year.
 But there are not so good times, good times and best times to visit Batad.

 The best time to visit Batad would be during December to February where the rainy season has ended and the weather is still cold.
 Summer from March to May is still good.
-But from June to November is not so good times to visit Batad due to the rainy season.

 The Municipal Tourism Center in Banaue offers a guided Day Trip in Batad that would only cost 600 Pesos/person.
 It would start at 8:30 AM in Banaue then head to Batad and trek through Batad Rice Terraces to visit the Main Village and Tappiya Falls, and would end around 5PM in Banaue according to the sign that was in the Tourism Center.